 Today Nur is taking us to Turkey through her Sou Boureg recipe.
 She was introduced to Sou Boureg at her favorite Armenian restaurants in Beirut, as well as charming breakfast spots in Istanbul.
 All her research has led her to realize that it is an Ottoman dish that made its rounds evengoing as far as Eastern Europe.
 It's easy, and great served hot and cold!
+Make sure to serve it on block printed Table Linens.

 6 pieces of phyllo pastry